 Every couple has their own unique How We Met story.
 I enjoy asking people about theirs.
 They're usually sweet, sometimes amusing, and occasionally surprising.
-It's easy to see that in fiction, the potentials are limitless.
+It's easy to see, that in fiction, the possibilities are limitless.

-Contemporaries allow more flexibility with the main couple's ages too, particularly the heroines.
-Either or both might have children that could potentially prove to be an obstacle to the blending of the two households.
-I like that my heroes and heroines have already experienced love, even fleetingly, and want to find it again.
+Contemporaries allow more flexibility with the main couples' ages too, particularly the heroine's.
+Either, or both, might have children who could potentially prove to be an obstacle to the blending of the two households.
+I like my characters to have already experienced love, even fleetingly, and want to find it again.
 It's so optimistic.

-My goal is to make that emotional connection between my hero and heroine early and see how they weather the complications they'll face.
-I want my characters to feel genuine, be people you could know or be friends with.
-They're not going to be running from a serial killer or desperately searching for an antivirus with less than two hours to save the world.
-Those kinds of stories are enjoyable but we're asked to suspend reality to make it work.
-But reality in and of itself can be compelling if it drives the story where we want it to go, with speed bumps along the way.
+My goal is to make the emotional connection between my hero and heroine early and see how they weather the complications they'll face.
+The characters should feel genuine, be people you could know or be friends with.
+They're not going to be running from a serial killer, or desperately searching for an antivirus with less than two hours to save the world.
+Those kinds of stories are enjoyable, but they ask us to suspend reality to make them work.
+But I believe reality, in and of itself, can be compelling if it drives the story where we want it to go, with speed bumps along the way.

-What I'm doing is making an introduction, inviting the reader to experience a love story through the eyes of two people not very different from themselves.
-It's a modest undertaking to be sure but one filled with hope and possibilities in the real world.
+What I do is create an introduction, then invite the reader to experience the love story through the eyes of two people very similar to themselves.
+It's a modest undertaking, to be sure, but one filled with hope and possibilities in the real world.